runnerboy22/runnerboy22/README.md

 ### @ Play
 - I love spinning up new repos to experiment with my latest project ideas.
 - As such, I am unnecessarily competent at initializing apps!
-- I'm also reflecting on what a manual process it is to train and refine ML models.
+- I'm also reflecting on how manual of a process it is to train and refine ML models.

 ### @ Home
 - Living with veganism since 2015.